 Heartburn in pregnancy is very common.
 As the uterus expands, it pushes the rest of the organs out of the way.
 The stomach gets shifted upwards.
 Also, during pregnancy hormones are released to help a woman’s body to prepare for an expanding fetus and eventually birth by relaxing muscles, tendons, and tissue.
 These same hormones relax the esophageal sphincter.
 The esophageal sphincter, when closed, provides a barrier between the stomach and esophagus keeping stomach acid and undigested food in the stomach where it belongs.
-Heartburn is caused when undigested food that is mixed with stomach acid creeps back up the esophagus and causes irritation to the more delicate tissue.
+Heartburn occurs when undigested food that is mixed with stomach acid creeps back up the esophagus and causes irritation in the esophagus, which is a more delicate tissue than the stomach.
 A protective mucousal barrier protects the stomach lining from hydrochloric acid.

 It can be quite uncomfortable to experience heartburn in pregnancy, it adds one more layer to the general uncomfortable-ness felt during the length of pregnancy.
 Since most herbs are not recommended for pregnant woman, this list will avoid herbs.
 Even if you are not pregnant, these techniques will be helpful for reducing heartburn.
 What are some strategies for reducing or eliminating heartburn?